-All metal parts of the router in a metal box, including the box itself, are connected with the negative pole of the power supply (common pole).
-If recommended for the installation environment, protect the router by grounding it properly by the grounding screw, see Figure 9.
+All metal parts, including the box, are interconnected with the negative pole of the power supply (common pole).
+If recommended for the installation environment, protect the router by properly grounding it using the grounding screw, as depicted in Figure 9.
+The maximum tightening torque for the grounding screw is 1 Nm.